 If this is your first teaching certificate you must apply through the GC Certification Office.
 Below are the major areas for initial certification at GC.

 - If you complete the M.A.T.
 (Master of Arts in Teaching) program in Special Education, Health & Physical Education, or Secondary Education you will be recommended for a T-5 teaching certificate.
-This is a Professional Clear Renewable certificate and is valid for five years.
+This is an Induction Certificate and is valid for three years.

 - If you complete an Ed.S. program in Educational Leadership, you will be recommended for a PL6 educator certificate.
-This is a Professional, Clear Renewable certificate and is valid for five years.
+This is a Professional certificate and is valid for five years.

-- If you hold only a Provisional or Conditional teaching certificate issued by the state of Georgia and are converting that certificate to a Clear Renewable certificate, then this change is considered to be your first (initial) certificate.
+- If you hold only a Provisional or Conditional teaching certificate issued by the state of Georgia and are converting that certificate to an Induction certificate, then this change is considered to be your first (initial) certificate.
 In this case, if you have completed the program, you will be recommended for the appropriate Field/Level certificate.

 - If you complete an endorsement program in Reading or ESOL, you will be recommended for those endorsements without taking a GACE assessment.